-If his attraction to the thing involves his activity to the extent that he labors aggressively to persuade him to sell him the thing or to exchange it for something of greater value, then he has transgressed, “You shall not covet….”
-This applies also if he purchased the item even though the seller did not want to sell it.
+If his attraction to the thing involves his activity to the extent that he labors aggressively to persuade the owner to sell him the thing or to exchange it for something of greater value, then he has transgressed, “You shall not covet….”
+This applies also if he simply purchased the item when the seller did not want to sell it.

 Now he has transgressed two negative commandments, “You shall not desire…” and “You shall not covet….”

-But if the owner altogether refused to sell the item to him or to exchange it so that his attraction leads him to take it by force, then he has transgressed the commandment of “You shall not seize.”
+But if the owner altogether refused to sell the item to him or to exchange it so that the coveter’s attraction leads him to take it by force, then he has transgressed the commandment of “You shall not seize.”

 Rambam (Moses Maimonides, 12th cent.) in Mishneh Torah, Laws of Robbery and Loss, Chapter 1:

 12. Thus you learn that one who desires illicitly transgresses one negative commandment, and one who acquires the object of his desire by aggressive persuasion transgresses two negative commandments, for such was said together, “And you shall not covet…and you shall not desire…” (Deuteronomy 5:18).
-If he committed seizure of the object, then he has transgressed three negative commandments.
+If, in addition, he committed seizure of the object, then he has transgressed three negative commandments.

 Talmud Sanhedrin 86a